 The definition of algorithmic complexity clearly seems to depend on the specific UTM $U$, and one may ask whether there exists a different UTM yielding different values for $C(s)$.
 The following theorem indicates that the definition of algorithmic complexity makes sense even if measured on different universal Turing machines (or if desired, using different programming languages):

-\begin{theorem}[invariance] If $U$ and $U'$ are two UTMs and $C_U(s)$ and $C_U'(s)$ the algorithmic complexity of a binary string $s$ using $U$ and $U'$, there exists a constant $c$ that does not depend on $s$, such that for all binary strings $|C_U(s) - C_U'(s)| < c$. \end{theorem}
+\begin{theorem}[invariance] If $U$ and $U^\prime$ are two UTMs and $C_U(s)$ and $C_U^\prime(s)$ the algorithmic complexity of a binary string $s$ using $U$ and $U^\prime$, there exists a constant $c$ that does not depend on $s$, such that for all binary strings $|C_U(s) - C_U^\prime(s)| < c$. \end{theorem}

-The proof of this theorem is quite straightforward \cite{Calude02}.
-The ability of universal machines to efficiently simulate each other implies a comparable degree of robustness.
-There is a program $p_1$ for the universal machine $U$ that allows $U$ to simulate $U'$.
-One can think of $p_1$ as a translator in $U'$ for $U$.
-Let $p_2$ be the shortest program producing $s$ according to $U'$.
+The proof of this theorem is quite straightforward--see e.g. \cite{Calude02}.
+The ability of universal machines to efficiently simulate each other implies that there is a program $p_1$ for the universal machine $U$ that allows $U$ to simulate $U^\prime$.
+One can think of $p_1$ as a translator in $U^\prime$ for $U$ (the length of $p_{1}$ is an upper bound for $c$).
+Let $p_2$ be the shortest program producing $s$ according to $U^\prime$.
 Then there is a program for $U$ made of $p_1$ and $p_2$ and generating $s$ as an output.
-For strings from a certain length on, this theorem indicates that one will asymptotically approach the same complexity value regardless of the choice of universal Turing machine, provided the complexity will eventually tend toward $\infty $.

-However, constants can make the calculation of $C(s)$ for \emph{short} stings profoundly dependent on the UTM used \cite{Delahaye08}.
-Both the problem of non-computability and the problems posed by short strings may account for the limited number of applications in psychology and other social sciences.
+For strings from a certain length on, this theorem indicates that one will asymptotically approach the same complexity value regardless of the choice of universal Turing machine.
+However, constants can make the calculation of $C(s)$ for \emph{short} strings profoundly dependent on the UTM used \cite{Delahaye08}.
+Both the problem of non-computability and the problems posed by short strings may account for the absence of applications in psychology and other social sciences.